Skip to Content

 There are several things which are difficult to fully explain with words and images, so be sure to checkout the video tutorial below.

-So, you just built a beautiful epoxy wood dining table or need to refinish an existing wooden kitchen table.
+So, you just built a beautiful epoxy wood dining table and need to choose a finish as the final step.

 What is the best option for a durable finish that will last a long time?